MRC-CLIMB/docs/docs/walkthroughs/nextflow-custom-workflows/nextflow-custom.md

 ### Step 2: Add a parameter to the nextflow.config for the input fastq directory

-First, let's download 2 pairs of fastqs from the ENA to a directory within `/shared/team/`, e.g. `/shared/team/test-fastqs`.
+First, let's download a pair of fastqs from the ENA to a directory within `/shared/team/`, e.g. `/shared/team/test-fastqs`.
 We are using `/shared/team/` as it is mounted to the Kubernetes pods.

 ```console
 jovyan:~$ cd /shared/team/